ablanquart/admuffs/README.md

 It watches an audio signal for ad breaks, and when it decides a commercial is airing it drops the TV volume considerably — over the TV's LAN API when one is reachable, and over infrared (via the ANAVI pHAT) as a universal fallback.
 When the program resumes, it unmutes or returns to the previous volume setting.
-It can also perform audio normalization (hold the TV volume at a set volume regardless of ads or room noise.
+It can also perform audio normalization - if selected, Admuffs will hold the TV volume at a desired volume regardless of ads or room noise.

 ## How detection works